cltl/FrameNetNLTK/README.md

 This will update the lexicon by adding a new LU to the frame **People_by_origin**.
 If the lemma and pos combination already exists for the chosen frame in the lexicon, it will not be added.

-We can also add LUs consisting of more than one lexeme:
+We can also add LUs consisting of more than one lexeme.
 ```python
 from nltk.corpus import framenet as fn
 from FrameNetNLTK import add_lu